Digital Asset Management

 - Develop a keyword cloud Start with extensive sets of primary and secondary keywords.

 - Develop templates META content writers need to thoughtfully design content templates with clearly defined rules and syntax for content tagging, character counts, and word-lengths.

 - Sort the data Based on the type of data, sorting, filtering, and grouping the content helps develop meaningful groups.

 - Testing Run tests and simulations to test the tagged database.
 Identify bottlenecks and weed out the inconsistencies and test again.

 Over the years, LexiConn has worked with multiple clients across domains and subject matter.
 We have a thorough understanding of the nuances of META tagging and have developed the required skills, systems, and processes for the job.
 We have partnered one of the biggest OTT players in India to help them manage thousands of hours of digital assets (TV shows).

 We are meticulous, and bring attention to detail.
 More than an external agency, we work as an extension of your team.
 With LexiConn, you get a professional, experienced, and full-time team of writers and content creators who understand the nuances of digital asset management.
-We follow robust project management practices and stringent quality control.
+We follow robust project management practices and stringent quality control to deliver top value.